ilgencetin/introduction/offensivesecurity.md

 - user can implement _mailicous code_ as part of their input --> it can be done bc of the lack of proper validation and sanitization of the user's input

 ##### Cryptographic Failures
-- _crytography**_ --> processes of encryption and decryption of data
+- _crytography_** --> processes of encryption and decryption of data
 - _encryption_ --> scrambles cleartest into ciphertext
 - - ensures no one can read the data without knowing the secret key
 - _decryption_ --> converts ciphertext back into cleartext
 - examples of cryptographic failures:
 - HTTP: protocol used to acces the web
 - HTTPS: secure version of HTTP
-- - others can read everything you send over HTTP but not HTTPS
+-- others can read everything you send over HTTP but not HTTPS
 - weak cryptographic algorithm
 - using default or weak keys for cryptographic functions